lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

     - Maybe using `index = hashCode % N`, where `N` is commonly chosen as size of the bucket array.
     - If `sizeOfBucketArray` is a prime number, then the compression function is good.
 If not, greater risk of causing collisions.
+    - If choosing a non-prime number as hash table size N, certain patterns can occur.
+If N is a multiple of 3, then the hash values will be multiple of 3.
+If N is a multiple of 6, these issues occur for hash values having multiple of 2 as well as 3.
+To prevent this, the simplest way is to use a prime number as the hash table size.
+If you need a hash table size of around N, choose the largest prime <= N.

 ![hash-function.jpg](img/hash-function.jpg)